alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 Follow the guides below to configure your app.

 ## Release Notes
-* 1.2.16 - Force Sensor Update and Show errors in event
+* 1.2.16 - Force sensor update and return errors in Ingress.Event

 ## Installation
 To integrate Sixgill into your Xcode project, use CocoaPods.